openlawteam/docs/docs/integration-framework/README.md

 #### External Call

-In order to use your integrated service from OpenLaw agreements you need to declare a new variable type called [ExternalCall](/markup-language/#external-call).
+In order to use your integrated service from OpenLaw agreements, you need to declare a new variable type called [ExternalCall](/markup-language/#external-call).

 Here is an example of a call to the Coin Market Cap integrated service: